PhDFlo/foliotrack/README.md

   <img src="images/logo_portfolio_manager.jpg" alt="Portfolio-Manager Logo" width="80%">
 </p>

-Portfolio-Manager is a Python module for managing, optimizing and rebalancing investment portfolios comprising any securities, including Exchange-Traded Funds (ETFs).
-Given a set of securities and their target allocation weights, the module computes the optimal investment adjustments required to align the portfolio with the desired strategy.
+Portfolio-Manager is a Python package to manage, optimize and rebalance securities, including Exchange-Traded Funds (ETFs).
+Given a set of securities and their target allocation weights, the packages methods compute the optimal investment adjustments required to align the portfolio with the desired strategy.

 ## Key Features
 - Mathematical Optimization: Uses Mixed-Integer Quadratic Programming (MIQP) to determine the most efficient asset allocation while respecting constraints (e.g., lot sizes, transaction costs).